gnairharikrishnan/Autonomous-Perpendicular-Parking/README.md

 turn right 90 degrees, and then pull in to the parking spot and lock the code in an infinite loop as our stop "state".

+PS: This repository only consists of the source files.
+If you want to flash this to a setup, please refer the parallel parking project for the drivers and make instructions.
+A good idea would be to clone that repository and replace the parallel parking file with this one.